Simon Dawkins: Derby County

 On 14 October 2013, Dawkins joined Championship side Derby County.
 It was announced on 18 October 2013 that Dawkins would be extending his stay with the Rams by agreeing to a 93-day emergency loan.
 Dawkins made his first appearance for Derby on 19 October 2013, coming on as a replacement for Mason Bennett at the beginning of the second half.
 After a series of impressive performances for Derby, Head Coach Steve McClaren expressed his interest in signing Dawkins permanently in the January transfer window.
 A deal was reached with Tottenham and they agreed a fee on 3 January 2014, with Dawkins agreeing to a 2 1/2-year deal.
 He thus became manager Steve McClaren's first permanent signing for Derby.

 San Jose Earthquakes

-On 6 January 2016, Dawkins joined Major League Soccer side San Jose Earthquakes for an undisclosed fee.
+On 6 January 2016, Dawkins rejoined Major League Soccer side San Jose Earthquakes for an undisclosed fee.

 On 16 February 2018, Dawkins and San Jose agreed to mutually terminate his contract with the club.
 Minnesota United FC claimed Dawkins on waivers shortly after the termination of his contract with San Jose.
 However, Dawkins was released a week later before the start of the season.